SouthGreenPlatform/GeMo/docs/source/README.rst

 Once data is provided the chromosome diagram is generated on the fly.
 Chromosomes display colored blocks usually corresponding to their ancestral/parental origin.
 An interactive legend is present to label each group with a corresponding color.
 The user can modify the color of a group directly in the legend.

+1. Blocks

 .. image:: _images/bloc.png
    :target: _images/bloc.png
-   :width: 250
+   :width: 500
    :alt: blocks

-Gemo offers the possibility to export the output graphics as SVG for publication purposes.
-It also proposes the latest version of the data sets, which corresponds to input datasets (edited if curation was condcuted).
+2. Curves

+In this mode, the graph represent the proportion of haplotypes of each ancestral origin along chromosomes.
+They are the results of a normalisation of the number of reads supporting each origin on a given window.

 .. image:: _images/curve.png
    :target: _images/curve.png
-   :width: 250
+   :width: 700
-   :alt: blocks
+   :alt: curves

 Live demo
 =========